 The USDA explains that pathogenic bacteria thrive between 40 and 140 degrees Fahrenheit.
 Room temperature usually falls in this temperature range, known as the danger zone.
 In this temperature range, pathogenic bacteria can sometimes double in number within a span of 20 minutes…

 The USDA states that any food that has been left out at room temperature for over two hours should be discarded.
 If the temperature is above 90 F, the window is one hour.

 What we eat is incorporated into our being and affects us both physically and emotionally.

 We should be able to make the comparison between

-- wholesome food connecting us to life through God versus
+- incorporating wholesome food connecting us to life through God versus

-- sickening food connecting us to death through Beelzebub / Lord of the flies
+- incorporating abominable food connecting us to death through Beelzebub / Lord of the flies

 This is consistent with New Testament teaching that the sacrifice of Yahweh’s Dedicated Savior transfers eternal life to us.

-Virtually all religions forbid non-members to participate in these meals or ceremonies because they are not worthy of being blessed by the sacred presence.
+Virtually all religions forbid non-members to participate in their ritual meals or ceremonies because they are not worthy of being blessed by the sacred presence.

 “For he that eateth and drinketh unworthily, eateth and drinketh damnation to himself, not discerning the Lord’s body.”
 (I Corinthians 11:29)